techgumshoe/wicys-ai-prompts/WiCyS_AI_Prompts.md

 ---

-## 🎯 Self-Improvement & Skill Building
+## Self-Improvement and Skill Building

 **17.**
 Analyze my communication patterns based on our conversation so far.